RusteeKuntz/PV056-AutoML-testing-framework/README.md

 The script runs each step with its respective default configuration file found in the ```configs/``` folder and its subdirectories.
-Assuming the virtual environment is set up (see [Installation guide](#installation-guide)), all you need to do is set the config files according to your preference and then run the script from the root directory.
+Assuming the virtual environment is set up (see [Installation guide](#installation-guide)), all you need to do is set the config files according to your preference and then run the script from the root directory of the project.

 The outputs for each step can be found in the ```logs/``` directory.